freddiehaddad/fast-track-to-rust/src/cursor.md

 # Cursor

-Our production grep program now has the capability to access real files.
+Our production rustle program now has the capability to access real files.
 However, the Rust Playground does not support opening files directly.
 To ensure this course remains functional in your web browser, we need to use an in-memory buffer to simulate a file.
 This technique of mocking an open file is also